Top family office trends shaping 2025 and beyond

 Family offices are using investment choices as a way to engage younger family members.
 Philanthropy is commonly used, especially in U.S.-based family offices, as an entry point toward greater responsibilities, according to the J.P.
 Morgan report.

 Women are taking on more leadership roles in family offices, with 15% of family offices worldwide being led by female principals, according to the Deloitte report.
-This family office trend is likely to continue as $84 trillion is expected to be transferred from the Silent Generation and Baby Boomers to younger generations and charities between now and 2045.
+This trend is expected to accelerate in 2025 as part of the massive $84 trillion wealth transfer projected to take place between now and 2045, primarily from the Silent Generation and Baby Boomers to younger heirs and charitable causes.

 Stay up to date with modern family office software